Image

 Art heals us.
 When 9/11 happened, I was in a state of shock for a few days.
 The only thing that helped me was looking at art.
 I didn't realize how many art books I had.
 I have a lot.
 I owe my life to the masters.

 When I was growing up, my mother exposed us to art, fashion, design, engineering, and just about any innovation you could think of.
 She emphasized in her own delicate way how important the arts are.
 They are life.
 My sisters and I would spend hours at the kitchen table thumbing through design magazines.
-Mom would take turns coming to meet us in the city to go to an art exhibit, a ballet, or a fashion exhibit, and then we'd have lunch at some decedent restaurant.
-I miss those days.
+Mom loved coming into the city to meet us at a museum, a play, or a fashion exhibit, and then we'd have lunch at a stylish restaurant.
+I miss those days with my Mom.

 Art takes us into our imagination and away from ourselves.
 When we look at a piece of art, we are immersed in the world before us on canvas.
 We sometimes imagine ourselves in that world.
 What part do we play?
 Who do we want to be?
 It's another world.
 Art captures a moment in time.
 That imprint is our entry point into another realm of our reality.